daviddwk/freefish/README.md

 ## Help

+The help text can be displayed by using the `-h` or `--help` flags.

 ## Initializing

-Initializing freefish using `-i` or `--init` creates the following directories.
+Initializing freefish using the `-i` or `--init` flags creates the following directories.
 - `~/.config/freefish/tanks`
 - `~/.config/freefish/fish`
 - `~/.config/freefish/ducks`